Danaher Co. (NYSE:DHR) Expected to Announce Earnings of $1.58 Per Share

-Equities analysts predict that Danaher Co.
-(NYSE:DHR) will report $1.58 earnings per share (EPS) for the current quarter, Zacks Investment Research reports.
+Brokerages predict that Danaher Co.
+(NYSE:DHR) will announce earnings of $1.58 per share for the current quarter, Zacks Investment Research reports.
 Five analysts have made estimates for Danaher’s earnings, with the highest EPS estimate coming in at $1.62 and the lowest estimate coming in at $1.52.
-Danaher posted earnings per share of $1.28 during the same quarter last year, which would suggest a positive year-over-year growth rate of 23.4%.
-The company is expected to announce its next quarterly earnings report on Thursday, February 4th.
+Danaher posted earnings per share of $1.28 in the same quarter last year, which suggests a positive year over year growth rate of 23.4%.
+The business is expected to announce its next quarterly earnings results on Thursday, February 4th.

-According to Zacks, analysts expect that Danaher will report full-year earnings of $5.54 per share for the current year, with EPS estimates ranging from $5.35 to $5.90.
-For the next year, analysts anticipate that the firm will report earnings of $6.36 per share, with EPS estimates ranging from $5.99 to $6.80.
-Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research analysts that cover Danaher.
+On average, analysts expect that Danaher will report full-year earnings of $5.54 per share for the current financial year, with EPS estimates ranging from $5.35 to $5.90.
+For the next fiscal year, analysts anticipate that the company will post earnings of $6.36 per share, with EPS estimates ranging from $5.99 to $6.80.
+Zacks Investment Research’s EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for Danaher.

-Danaher (NYSE:DHR) last announced its quarterly earnings results on Thursday, October 22nd.
-The conglomerate reported $1.72 EPS for the quarter, beating analysts’ consensus estimates of $1.36 by $0.36.
+Danaher (NYSE:DHR) last announced its earnings results on Thursday, October 22nd.
+The conglomerate reported $1.72 EPS for the quarter, topping the consensus estimate of $1.36 by $0.36.
+The business had revenue of $5.90 billion during the quarter, compared to the consensus estimate of $5.51 billion.
 Danaher had a net margin of 17.73% and a return on equity of 11.88%.
-The firm had revenue of $5.90 billion during the quarter, compared to analysts’ expectations of $5.51 billion.
-During the same quarter last year, the company posted $1.06 earnings per share.
-The company’s revenue for the quarter was up 17.1% compared to the same quarter last year.
+Danaher’s revenue was up 17.1% compared to the same quarter last year.
+During the same quarter in the previous year, the firm posted $1.06 EPS.

-DHR has been the topic of a number of recent analyst reports.
-Needham & Company LLC boosted their price target on shares of Danaher from $183.00 to $209.00 and gave the stock a “buy” rating in a research report on Monday, July 27th.
-Stifel Nicolaus boosted their price target on shares of Danaher from $170.00 to $210.00 and gave the company a “hold” rating in a research note on Friday, July 24th.
-Bank of America upped their target price on shares of Danaher from $181.00 to $215.00 and gave the stock a “buy” rating in a research note on Monday, July 20th.
-Robert W. Baird boosted their price target on shares of Danaher from $205.00 to $252.00 and gave the stock an “outperform” rating in a report on Friday.
-Finally, UBS Group upped their price objective on shares of Danaher from $176.00 to $233.00 and gave the company a “buy” rating in a report on Monday, July 27th.
-One analyst has rated the stock with a hold rating and twelve have given a buy rating to the company.
-The stock presently has an average rating of “Buy” and an average target price of $208.80.
+DHR has been the subject of several research analyst reports.
+Wells Fargo & Company reaffirmed a “buy” rating and set a $234.00 target price on shares of Danaher in a report on Tuesday, September 29th.
+Robert W. Baird boosted their price objective on shares of Danaher from $205.00 to $252.00 and gave the company an “outperform” rating in a report on Friday.
+UBS Group boosted their price objective on shares of Danaher from $176.00 to $233.00 and gave the company a “buy” rating in a report on Monday, July 27th.
+Bank of America boosted their price objective on shares of Danaher from $181.00 to $215.00 and gave the company a “buy” rating in a report on Monday, July 20th.
+Finally, Royal Bank of Canada boosted their price objective on shares of Danaher from $250.00 to $273.00 and gave the company an “outperform” rating in a report on Friday.
+One analyst has rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Buy” and an average price target of $208.80.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, October 30th.
-Investors of record on Monday, September 28th will be issued a $0.18 dividend.
-The ex-dividend date is Friday, September 25th.
-This represents a $0.72 annualized dividend and a yield of 0.31%.
-Danaher’s payout ratio is 16.29%.

-In other news, EVP Daniel L. Comas sold 100,032 shares of Danaher stock in a transaction dated Monday, July 27th.
-The stock was sold at an average price of $194.56, for a total transaction of $19,462,225.92.
-Following the transaction, the executive vice president now directly owns 134,933 shares of the company’s stock, valued at approximately $26,252,564.48.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, Director Linda P. Hefner sold 2,754 shares of Danaher stock in a transaction dated Monday, July 27th.
-The shares were sold at an average price of $197.00, for a total value of $542,538.00.
-Following the transaction, the director now directly owns 32,749 shares in the company, valued at $6,451,553.
+In related news, SVP William King sold 26,982 shares of the company’s stock in a transaction that occurred on Tuesday, July 28th.
+The shares were sold at an average price of $199.09, for a total transaction of $5,371,846.38.
+Following the completion of the transaction, the senior vice president now directly owns 29,821 shares in the company, valued at approximately $5,937,062.89.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, SVP Angela S. Lalor sold 77,909 shares of the company’s stock in a transaction that occurred on Monday, August 31st.
+The stock was sold at an average price of $205.50, for a total transaction of $16,010,299.50.
+Following the transaction, the senior vice president now owns 52,445 shares of the company’s stock, valued at $10,777,447.50.
 The disclosure for this sale can be found here.
-Insiders sold a total of 254,088 shares of company stock valued at $50,889,383 over the last quarter.
+Over the last quarter, insiders have sold 254,088 shares of company stock valued at $50,889,383.
 11.70% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Coastal Investment Advisors Inc. raised its holdings in shares of Danaher by 10.6% during the 3rd quarter.
-Coastal Investment Advisors Inc. now owns 1,401 shares of the conglomerate’s stock worth $302,000 after acquiring an additional 134 shares in the last quarter.
-Price Wealth LLC raised its holdings in shares of Danaher by 75.6% during the 3rd quarter.
-Price Wealth LLC now owns 137 shares of the conglomerate’s stock worth $30,000 after acquiring an additional 59 shares in the last quarter.
-Harbour Investment Management LLC purchased a new stake in shares of Danaher during the 3rd quarter worth approximately $3,004,000.
-Benin Management CORP purchased a new stake in shares of Danaher during the 3rd quarter worth approximately $208,000.
-Finally, NEXT Financial Group Inc raised its holdings in shares of Danaher by 57.3% during the 3rd quarter.
-NEXT Financial Group Inc now owns 2,337 shares of the conglomerate’s stock worth $504,000 after acquiring an additional 851 shares in the last quarter.
-78.01% of the stock is currently owned by institutional investors.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Integrated Wealth Concepts LLC boosted its position in Danaher by 38.1% during the first quarter.
+Integrated Wealth Concepts LLC now owns 2,882 shares of the conglomerate’s stock valued at $399,000 after purchasing an additional 795 shares in the last quarter.
+APG Asset Management N.V. increased its stake in shares of Danaher by 206.2% in the first quarter.
+APG Asset Management N.V. now owns 647,645 shares of the conglomerate’s stock worth $89,641,000 after buying an additional 436,143 shares during the period.
+Waterloo Capital L.P. purchased a new position in shares of Danaher in the first quarter worth $260,000.
+Telemus Capital LLC increased its stake in shares of Danaher by 203.4% in the first quarter.
+Telemus Capital LLC now owns 6,906 shares of the conglomerate’s stock worth $1,151,000 after buying an additional 4,630 shares during the period.
+Finally, Modus Advisors LLC purchased a new position in shares of Danaher in the second quarter worth $140,000.
+Hedge funds and other institutional investors own 78.01% of the company’s stock.

+The business also recently disclosed a quarterly dividend, which will be paid on Friday, October 30th.
+Investors of record on Monday, September 28th will be given a dividend of $0.18 per share.
+This represents a $0.72 dividend on an annualized basis and a yield of 0.31%.
+The ex-dividend date is Friday, September 25th.
+Danaher’s dividend payout ratio is 16.29%.

 Danaher Corporation designs, manufactures, and markets professional, medical, industrial, and commercial products and services worldwide.
 The company operates through three segments; Life Sciences, Diagnostics, and Environmental & Applied Solutions.
 The Life Sciences segment provides mass spectrometers; cellular analysis, lab automation, and centrifugation instruments; microscopes; and genomics consumables.